incognitogotwifi/UrbanNexus/replit.md

    - AI behavior for mobs and NPCs

 4. **Persistence Layer**
-   - Redis integration for player data persistence
+   - PostgreSQL database with Drizzle ORM for player data persistence
+   - User accounts and player profiles with character progression
-   - MySQL support for game statistics
+   - Game sessions tracking and statistics
+   - Chat message history and moderation
-   - Session management and player state
+   - Player inventory and equipment state
+   - Fallback to in-memory storage when database unavailable

 ## Data Flow